CitrusHappy/Slide-Puzzle/README.md

 # Slide-Puzzle
- a customizable WebGL slidepuzzle game programmed in C#
+ a customizable WebGL slidepuzzle game programmed in C# using the Unity engine.